-Though gold and silver are the expensive metals and everybody cant affords to buy jewelry on every occasion.
-So electroplating is the cost-effective method to purchase jewelry.
+Though gold and silver are one of the most expensive metals and every middle-class man can’t afford to buy jewelry on every new occasion.
+So, electroplating is an alternative as well as a cost-effective method to purchase jewelry.
 Jewelry is often plated with a thin layer of precious metal to make it more lustrous and attractive to potential buyers.

 2. Used as Protective Barriers

 The long life of steel and iron is only due to electroplating.
 They are plated with other metals like nickel or chromium; those prevent them from corrosion.
-Electroplating Act as protective barriers on the metals.
+Hence, electroplating act as protective barriers on the metals.
 It covers the surface of the metal and prevents them from varying atmospheric conditions.
 Plated parts last longer and can hold extreme conditions.

 3. Used to Prevent Friction

-Nickle plating done on any other metal reduce the friction in materials like electric conductors.
+Nickle plating is done on a metal surface to reduce the friction in materials like electric conductors.
 It reduces the chances of early wear and tear of the metal.